 In Smite, the action revolves around gods.
 And the fun part is that you get to play one of them.
 This game has a very unique MOBA flavor and it requires you to compete using a strange perspective.

 In League of Legends, the character models are small and you see the action in a very minimalistic way.
-In Dota 2, because of the character size and the elements of the environment, you feel a bit more that you’re actually there, fighting other heroes.
 But in Smite you’re fully there, seeing the battlefield through the eyes of your chosen god.

-Smite’s characters are inspired by mythology and ancient history.
+Smite’s characters take inspiration from mythology and ancient history.
 You can play for instance as Apollo, the god of music, or Ares, the god of war.
 There are more than 120 options in total and you can experiment for hundreds of hours without getting bored.

 Based on your playstyle, some gods will seem more powerful than others.
 In reality, they’re all viable if you know how to fully utilize their abilities, but if you’re someone who loves tanky characters you shouldn’t pick a squishy one.
 Because you’ll only attempt to do things that will get you killed.

 Valorant borrows elements from the MOBA genre and masterfully blends them with what is otherwise a first-person shooter.
-This game is brilliant and since its release in the Summer of 2020, it has gathered a player base of around 15 million.
-That’s roughly 50% more than what CS:GO has.
+This game is brilliant and since its release in the Summer of 2020, it has gathered an immense player base.

 Riot Games wanted to create a first-person shooter that felt different from what was available on the market.
 So they took the best elements from games like CS:GO, Overwatch, and Call of Duty, and then built a game that’s really fun to play.

 Despite being more like RPG characters than FPS ones, Valorant agents do not level up during the game.
-But they do utilize abilities that can be charged up by dealing damage to your opponents.
-And based on their skill set, they can be played in a variety of roles.
+But they do utilize abilities that you can charge up by dealing damage to your opponents.
+And based on their skill set, they can fit a variety of roles.

 There are main roles, such as sentinel or initiator, and secondary roles, such as support, sniper or captain.
 There’s a lot of FPS terminology mixed with MOBA terminology.

 The core of the game (around 80% of it) is still a first-person shooter.
-But the added complexity that comes from the MOBA elements makes it both harder and more replayable.
+But the added complexity that comes from the MOBA elements makes it both harder and more replayable, and fans of LoL who don’t mind hopping genres are sure to get a kick out of the game.

-Overwatch was created by Blizzard and was launched in the year 2016.
+Blizzard made this title and it came out in the year 2016.
 This is one of those hero-based shooters inspired by much older games like Team Fortress 2.

-In many ways, Overwatch feels like a successor to this great game that was created by Valve in the early 2000s.
+In many ways, Overwatch feels like a successor to TF2.
 But it still has a unique flavor and the characters are very well designed.
 There’s a lot to love about Overwatch, but to fully enjoy it you need to like the mixture of fantasy, FPS, and tactical elements.

 The characters are not just mere models.
 They have unique weapons and abilities that you must learn to use effectively.
 The playstyle of a heavy damage dealer like Genji has very little in common with the playstyle of a tank like Orisa.